celery/celery/docs/getting-started/first-steps-with-celery.rst

 To read more about result backends please see :ref:`task-result-backends`.

-Now with the result backend configured, let's call the task again.
+Now with the result backend configured, close the current python session and `import` the `app` from `tasks` again to put the changes into effect.
 This time you'll hold on to the :class:`~@AsyncResult` instance returned when you call a task:

 .. code-block:: pycon

+    >>> from tasks import add    # close and reopen to get updated 'app'
     >>> result = add.delay(4, 4)

 The :meth:`~@AsyncResult.ready` method returns whether the task